 - Develop, test, and implement new OC methods.

-Data Management & Informatics
+Data Management and Informatics

-- to provide assistance to junior faculty, with special attention to translational researchers, in the development of research protocols involving older adult human subjects and their implementation in the field;
+- provide assistance to junior faculty, with special attention to translational researchers, in the development of research protocols involving older adult human subjects and their implementation in the field;

-- to collaborate with the Data Management and Informatics Component of the Operations Core to ensure uniformity of methods and measurement when appropriate among OAIC studies and to protect the confidentiality of data;
+- collaborate with the Data Management and Informatics Component of the Operations Core to ensure uniformity of methods and measurement when appropriate among OAIC studies and to protect the confidentiality of data;

-- to provide assistance to externally funded investigators who wish to increase the participation of older adult participants in their research studies;
+- provide assistance to externally funded investigators who wish to increase the participation of older adult participants in their research studies;

 The allocation of resources to this Component produces economies of scale and reduces duplication of effort among Yale Pepper Center studies.
 Access to a pool of well trained Clinical Nurse Researchers and Research Associates and Assistants facilitates efficient startup of studies, quality data collection, and protection of human subjects and their privacy.